Tim Lombard

-Tim Lombard (born 17 February 1976) is an Irish Fine Gael politician who has served as a Senator for the Agricultural Panel since April 2016.
+Tim Lombard (born 17 February 1976) is an Irish Fine Gael politician who served as a Senator for the Agricultural Panel from April 2016 to January 2025.

 He was a member of Cork County Council from 2009 to 2016.
 He was Mayor of County Cork from 2011 to 2012, being the then youngest ever mayor.

-He is the Fine Gael Seanad spokesperson on Communications, Climate Action and the Environment.
-He was an unsuccessful candidate for the Cork South-West constituency at the 2020 general election.
+He was the Fine Gael Seanad spokesperson on Communications, Climate Action and the Environment.
+He was an unsuccessful candidate for the Cork South-West constituency at the 2020 and 2024 general elections.

+He lost his seat at the 2025 Seanad election.